gardener/gardener/docs/concepts/gardenlet.md

 - `APIServerAvailable`: The `/healthz` endpoint of the shoot's `kube-apiserver` is called and considered healthy when it responds with `200 OK`.
 - `ControlPlaneHealthy`: The control plane is considered healthy when the respective `Deployment`s (for example `kube-apiserver`), `StatefulSet`s (for example `prometheus`), and `Etcd`s (for example `etcd-main`) exist and are healthy.
 - `EveryNodyReady`: The conditions of the worker nodes are checked (e.g., `Ready`, `MemoryPressure`, etc.).
 Also, it's checked whether the Kubernetes version of the installed `kubelet` matches the desired version specified in the `Shoot` resource.
 - `SystemComponentsHealthy`: The conditions of the `ManagedResource`s are checked (e.g. `ResourcesApplied`, etc.).
-Also, it is verified whether the VPN tunnel connection is established (which is required for `kube-apiserver` to communicate with the worker nodes).
+Also, it is verified whether the VPN tunnel connection is established (which is required for the `kube-apiserver` to communicate with the worker nodes).

-Each condition can optionally also have error `codes` in order to indicate which type of issue was detected (see [this document](../usage/shoot_status.md) for more details).
+Each condition can optionally also have error `codes` in order to indicate which type of issue was detected (see [Shoot Status](../usage/shoot_status.md) for more details).

-Apart from the above, extension controllers can also contribute to the `status` or error `codes` of these conditions (see [this document](../extensions/shoot-health-status-conditions.md) for more details).
+Apart from the above, extension controllers can also contribute to the `status` or error `codes` of these conditions (see [Contributing to Shoot Health Status Conditions](../extensions/shoot-health-status-conditions.md) for more details).

-If all checks for a certain conditions are succeeded then its `status` will be set to `True`.
+If all checks for a certain conditions are succeeded, then its `status` will be set to `True`.
 Otherwise, it will be set to `False`.

-If at least one check fails and there is threshold configuration for the conditions (in `.controllers.seedCare.conditionThresholds`) then the status will be set
+If at least one check fails and there is threshold configuration for the conditions (in `.controllers.seedCare.conditionThresholds`), then the status will be set:

 - to `Progressing` if it was `True` before.
 - to `Progressing` if it was `Progressing` before and the `lastUpdateTime` of the condition does not exceed the configured threshold duration yet.
 - to `False` if it was `Progressing` before and the `lastUpdateTime` of the condition exceeds the configured threshold duration.

 The condition thresholds can be used to prevent reporting issues too early just because there is a rollout or a short disruption.
-Only if the unhealthiness persists for at least the configured threshold duration then the issues will be reported (by setting the status to `False`).
+Only if the unhealthiness persists for at least the configured threshold duration, then the issues will be reported (by setting the status to `False`).

 ##### Constraints And Automatic Webhook Remediation

-Please see [this document](../usage/shoot_status.md#constraints) for more details.
+Please see [Shoot Status](../usage/shoot_status.md#constraints) for more details.

 ##### Garbage Collection

 Stale pods in the shoot namespace in the seed cluster and in the `kube-system` namespace in the shoot cluster are deleted.
-A pod is considered stale when
+A pod is considered stale when:

 - it was terminated with reason `Evicted`.
 - it was terminated with reason starting with `OutOf` (e.g., `OutOfCpu`).